 The longer you chill your dough, the more firm it would be.
 This means you might need to let it sit on the counter for 10 minutes before you start rolling it out, making it much easier to handle.

-Step 5: Roll out your dough and baking your cookies.
+Step 5: Roll out your dough, cut out shapes & bake your cookies.